Pradyutha/Marketing-Prediction/README.md

 Data preprocessing: Filling missing values, data type conversions, and formatting
-Visualizations: Missing data matrix, heatmaps, and bar charts for exploratory analysis Code is designed for use in Jupyter Notebooks or Google Colab Technologies Used: Python, Pandas, Matplotlib, Missingno
+Visualizations: Missing data matrix, heatmaps, and bar charts for exploratory analysis Code is designed for use in Google Colab
+Technologies Used: Python, Libraries: Keras, Pandas, Matplotlib, Missingno